EnokiShroom/AxisAlign/README.md

 # Axis Align (Blender Add-on)
-Axis Align is a lightweight Blender add-on that helps you precisely align an object's local axis to the view direction, or another object — optionally removing twist for upright orientation.
+Axis Align is a lightweight Blender add-on that helps you precisely align an object's local axis to the view direction, or another object.
+Includes an option for minimizing unwanted twisting.

 ## Features
 ### Align Axis to View